premshan286/DeltaProgrammingTaskImplementation/README.md

-# DeltaProgrammingTaskImplementation
+# Flight Status Implementation

-This repo contains the source code for the Delta Programming task.
+This repo contains the source code for a Flight status demo implementation using DJango framework and a Rest API implemented in Python.
 Details of the implementation are in the PDF file checked in to the repo